-Masters in Developmental Neuroscience and Psychoanalysis
+Masters in Developmental Neuroscience and Psychopathology

-The Yale Child Study Center and Yale Medical School is proud to introduce the new Masters of Science program in Psychodynamic Developmental Neuroscience in collaboration with University College London and The Anna Freud Centre.
+The Yale Child Study Center and Yale Medical School is proud to introduce the Masters of Science program in Psychodynamic Developmental Neuroscience in collaboration with University College London and The Anna Freud Centre.

 The two year program in Masters of Science is awarded by the University College London.
 The first year takes place at the Anna Freud Centre in Hampstead, London while the second year takes place at the Yale Child Study Center in New Haven, Connecticut.

 This program has developed from the historical collaboration between the Anna Freud Centre and the Yale Child Study Center spanning many decades of joint scholarly work and enterprise.
 This partnership began when Anna Freud collaborated with Dr. Albert Solnit of the Child Study Center to explore the approach and treatment of children in the legal system.
 Today, the Yale Child Study Center provides expertise in clinical developmental neuroscience and the Anna Freud Centre provides corresponding expertise in developmental psychoanalytic psychology.